vil/H4X-Tools/readme.md

 ### Linux
 1. Download H4XTools from the [releases](https://github.com/HerraVp/H4X-Tools/releases) section.
 OR clone the repo.

-2. Run `chmod +x setup` to make the setup tool executable.

-3. Run `sh setup` or `./setup` in terminal to install the tool.
+2. Run `sh setup.sh` in terminal to install the tool.

 To update the tool, run `sh update.sh` if you are on Linux.